LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

  as the pointed-to type, that element is not the last element of the array, and there are at least `n` following elements, the pointer points to the nth following element.
 Otherwise the pointer is invalid and cannot be dereferenced.

+ADD is a computation on its operands.
+If any operand is not a register, it is a load of that operand.

+### §6.7 SUB

+Subtracts